National Ballet of Ukraine: 1931 to 1989

-The first full symphonic Ukrainian ballet, Mr. Kanyovsky by M. Verikivsky, was premiered by the Kyiv Ballet on October 18, 1931.
-In 1935, the Kyiv Ballet was awarded the gold medal at the London International Folklore Dance Festival.
-Also known as the National Ballet of Ukraine, the Kyiv Ballet company began to tour internationally by the 1950s, primarily in Communist Bloc countries such as Bulgaria, Yugoslavia, and Hungary, but also to Britain and France.
-The Kyiv Ballet was awarded the Étoile d'Or the French Dance Academy's highest prize, at the 1964 International Dance Festival in Paris.
+The first full symphonic Ukrainian ballet, Mr. Kanyovsky by M. Verikivsky, was premiered by the National Ballet of Ukraine on October 18, 1931.
+In 1935, the National Ballet of Ukraine was awarded the gold medal at the London International Folklore Dance Festival.
+The National Ballet of Ukraine company began to tour internationally by the 1950s, primarily in Communist Bloc countries such as Bulgaria, Yugoslavia, and Hungary, but also to Britain and France.
+The National Ballet of Ukraine was awarded the Étoile d'Or the French Dance Academy's highest prize, at the 1964 International Dance Festival in Paris.
 Performances by the National Ballet of Ukraine in Paris were considered highlights of the European cultural calendar for many years.

 1990 to today

-Following Ukraine independence in 1990, the Kyiv Ballet began more extensive international touring, adding performances in North America, Europe and Asia to its tours.
+Following Ukraine independence in 1990, the National Ballet of Ukraine began more extensive international touring, adding performances in North America, Europe and Asia to its tours.

 Choreographer Anatoly Shekera directed the company from 1992 to 2000.
 Shekera was a driving force of the National Ballet during the late 20th century.
 Shekera directed modern and classical ballet works.
 The company currently has around 150 dancers, and stages 16 productions per month in its Kyiv theatre, in addition to extensive international touring.

+Some of the famous current members of the National Ballet are Natalia Matsak, Sergii Kryvoken, Olga Kifyak, Oleksandr Skulkin, Olga Golitsia, Mykyta Sukhorukov, Tetiana Lozova, Yaroslav Tkachuk, Anastasiia Shevchenko, Jan Vana, Kateryna Kukhar, Hkrystyna Shyshpor, Kateryna Alaieva, Olena Karandieieva.

-Some of the famous former members of the Kyiv Ballet are Alina Cojocaru, the Bolshoi's Svetlana Zakharova, Leonid Sarafanov, Maxim Beloserkovsky and his wife, Irina Dvorovenko.
-Other former members are Maya Plisetskaya, Nadezhda Pavlova, Marina Timofeyeva, Irina Kolpakova, Alla Osipenko, and Vladimir Malakhov.
+Some of the famous former members of the National Ballet are Alina Cojocaru, the Bolshoi's Svetlana Zakharova, Leonid Sarafanov, Maxim Beloserkovsky and his wife, Irina Dvorovenko.
+Other former members are Maya Plisetskaya, Nadezhda Pavlova, Marina Timofeyeva, Irina Kolpakova, Alla Osipenko, Vladimir Malakhov and Elena Philipieva.

-Kyiv Ballet School
+Kyiv State Ballet School

-The Kyiv Choreographic College, formally Kyiv Choreographic School/Academy was founded by Galina Berezova.
+The Kyiv State Choreographic College, formally Kyiv Choreographic School/Academy was founded by Galina Berezova.
 The school was founded in 1949 and is considered one of the best ballet schools in the post-Soviet space.
-It first opened in 1934 as a small studio to train ballet dancers for the Kyiv Opera and Ballet Theatre, where the legendary ballet teacher and influencer Agrippina Vaganova worked.
+It first opened in 1934 as a small studio to train ballet dancers for the Taras Shevchenko National Opera of Ukraine, where the legendary ballet teacher and influencer Agrippina Vaganova worked.

+Tours

+2022 Ukraine Ballet Benefit

+The Ukraine Ballet Benefit was performed by the world-renown National Ballet of Ukraine from the Taras Shevchenko National Opera House in the prestigious Steinmetz Hall in Orlando, Florida USA on August 27, 2022.
+This performance affirmed the power of art and beauty over tyranny and destruction.
+Organized by Marc McMurrin, Vadim Fedotov, and Ginsburg Family Foundation, the benefit performance was given the endorsement of the Ukrainian government and raised more than $800,000 providing humanitarian assistance and emergency medical aid to Ukrainian citizens, refugees, and veteran services.

+This performance was professionally filmed and broadcast on PBS and Ukraine's state television where millions of Ukrainians saw their national artists perform and Americans standing with them.
+The film won a 2023 EMMY Award and the performance can be viewed here.